Tax-advantaged accounts

 • $1,000 for all other coverage levels

-To be eligible* for the match, you must meet all the following requirements:
+To be eligible* for the firm contribution, you must meet all the following requirements on January 1 for the February contribution and June 30 for the August contribution:

-• Be employed by the Firm and have an open HSA with HealthEquity when the matching contribution is made.
+• Be employed by the firm and have an open HSA with HealthEquity.

 • Be enrolled in an Edward Jones HSA-eligible medical plan.